nanoporetech/megalodon/docs/advanced_arguments.rst

 Reference Output
 ----------------

-This output category is intended for use in creating modified base training dataset for taiyaki training.
+This output category is intended for use in generating reference sequences for taiyaki basecall training.

 - ``--output-per-read-references``